AlphaGenes/AlphaPeel/docs/source/usage.rst

 ::

     Mandatory peeling arguments:
-      -runtype RUNTYPE      Program run type.
+      -method METHOD        Program run type.
 Either "single" or "multi".

     Optional peeling arguments:
-      -ncycles NCYCLES      Number of peeling cycles.
+      -n_cycle N_CYCLE    Number of peeling cycles.
 Default: 5.
-      -maxthreads MAXTHREADS
+      -n_thread N_THREAD
                             Number of threads to use.
 Default: 1.
+      -rec_length REC_LENGTH
-      -length LENGTH        Estimated length of the chromosome in Morgans.
+                            Estimated recombination length of the chromosome in Morgans.
                             [Default 1.00]

     Peeling control arguments:
-      -esterrors            Flag to re-estimate the genotyping error rates after each peeling cycle.
+      -est_geno_error_prob  Flag to re-estimate the genotyping error rates after each peeling cycle.
+      -est_seq_error_prob   Flag to re-estimate the sequencing error rates after each peeling cycle.
+      -est_rec_prob         Flag to re-estimate the recombination rates after each peeling cycle.
-      -estmaf               Flag to re-estimate the minor allele frequency after each peeling cycle.
+      -est_alt_allele_prob  Flag to re-estimate the alternative allele probabilities after each peeling cycle.
-      -nophasefounders      A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
+      -no_phase_founder    A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
-      -sexchrom             A flag to that this is a sex chromosome.
+      -sex_chrom            A flag to indicate that input data is for a sex chromosome.
 Sex needs to be given in the pedigree file.
 This is currently an experimental option.

     Genotype probability arguments:
+      -geno_error_prob GENO_ERROR_PROB
-      -error ERROR          Genotyping error rate.
-[Default 0.01] -seqerror SEQERROR    Assumed sequencing error rate.
+                            Genotyping error rate.
+[Default 0.0001]
+      -seq_error_prob SEQ_ERROR_PROB
+                            Sequencing error rate.
 [Default 0.001]

-``-runtype`` controls whether the program is run in "single-locus" or "multi-locus" model.
+``-method`` controls whether the program is run in "single-locus" or "multi-locus" model.
 Single locus mode does not use linkage information to perform imputation.
 It is fast, but not very accurate.
 Multi-locus mode runs multi-locus iterative peeling which uses linkage information to increase accuracy and calculate segregation values.

 For hybrid peeling, where a large amount (millions of segregating sites) of sequence allele read counts needs to be imputed, first run the program in multi-locus mode to generate a segregation file, and then run the program in single-locus mode with a known segregation file.

-The ``-error``, ``-seqerror`` and ``-length`` arguments control some of the model parameters used in the model. ``-seqerror`` must not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
+The ``-geno_error_prob``, ``-seq_error_prob`` and ``-rec_length`` arguments control some of the model parameters used in the model. ``-seq_error_prob`` must not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
 Changing the ``-length`` argument to match the genetic map length can increase accuracy in some situations.

-The ``-esterrors`` option estimated the genotyping error rate based on observed information, this option is generally not necessary and can increase runtime. ``-estmaf`` estimates the minor allele frequency after each peeling cycle.
+The ``-est_geno_error_prob`` and ``-est_seq_error_prob`` options estimate the genotyping error rate and the sequencing error rate based on miss-match between observed and inferred states.
+This option is generally not necessary and can increase runtime. ``-est_alt_allele_prob`` estimates the alternative allele probabilities after each peeling cycle.
 This option can be useful if there are a large number of non-genotyped founders.
+If both ``-alt_allele_prob_file`` and ``-est_alt_allele_prob`` are used, the inputted alternative allele probabilities are used as a starting point for alternative allele probabilities estimation.

 Hybrid peeling arguments
 ------------------------